 Michael Clement is the KPMG Centennial Professor of Accounting at the University of Texas at Austin.
 He is the Chairman of the Department of Accounting.
 Professor Clement’s primary research stream focuses on the activities and performance of sell-side security analysts.
 His research has been published in theJournal of Accounting and Economics, the Accounting Review the Journal of Accounting Research, and theJournal of Finance; and has been mentioned in the Wall Street Journal, Barron’s, the Financial Times, the Economist, the USA Today and other press outlets.
 He earned a Ph.D. in accounting from Stanford University, an MBA in finance from the University of Chicago and a BBA in accounting from Baruch College.

-Wendy Elder is the Director for Corporate and Foundation Relations for the McCombs School of Business at The University of Texas at Austin, where she leads a team that drives strategic engagement for industry partners so they can engage with and impact the school through their recruiting, engagement and investment efforts.
-The CFR team serves as a gateway for companies to access the time, talent and treasure of Texas McCombs and serves as the driving force to get our students and faculty the tools, resources and engagement experiences they need to create impactful change in the world.
+Wendy Elder is the Director for Corporate and Foundation Relations for the McCombs School of Business at The University of Texas at Austin, where she leads a team that drives strategic engagement for industry partners so that they can engage with and impact the school through their recruiting, engagement and investment efforts.
+Wendy has been at McCombs over 6 years and has served on the McCombs Diversity and Inclusion committee for two years.

-Wendy Elder also has 15 years of experience in marketing and creative development.
+Wendy has 15 years of experience in marketing and creative development.
 Previously, Wendy worked for Balfour where she served as the Marketing and Product Manager for the College division.
-She graduated from The University of Texas at Austin with a Bachelor’s degree in Advertising and completed a Master’s of Organizational Leadership and Ethics at St. Edward’s University.
+She graduated from The University of Texas at Austin with a bachelor’s degree in Advertising and completed a Master of Organizational Leadership and Ethics at St. Edward’s University.

 Senior Recruiting and Admissions Officer